 I'm from one of the other countries mentioned in the Proclamation.
 Should I do anything?

 If you leave the country, you should carry evidence that you were admitted to and enrolled at Wayne State and are a student here.
 Make sure you visit OISS to get the proper signature/documentation before you leave the country.
 You will need your visa, of course.

 What about somebody who wants to attend Wayne but isn't yet admitted?

 We think that should still be possible (except someone traveling on a Syrian or North Korean passport), although the person may face more intensive screening.
 The person still needs to complete the application process and be admitted and will need to have his or her I-20 to get a visa, of course, but that's always been the rule.

 The Travel Ban had several exceptions.
 Are they still in place?

-For the most part, yes.
+Yes.
 The Proclamation won't affect someone who has permanent residency status, or someone with dual citizenship traveling on a passport from a country not mentioned in the Proclamation, or someone with an approved advance parole authorizing travel to and from the United States.
 There are also provisions for case by case waivers.

 How do the waivers work?

-The first thing to know about waivers is that if you have a student visa, you won't need a waiver.
+If you have a student visa, you won't need a waiver.
 Waivers are to be granted on a case by case basis – there is no right to a waiver.
 Under the Proclamation, a waiver may be granted to someone who isn't otherwise eligible for entry, but who demonstrates to the satisfaction of Customs and Border Patrol that

 - Denying the waiver would cause undue hardship; and